 This equation is considered amazing because it seems to sets up a relationship between three apparently completely unrelated subjects.

-“e” originated from the study of compound interest (and later found to be the base of the natural logarithms); “π” originated from Geometry and Trigonometry; and “i” was “invented” to help with solving equations involving negative numbers.
+“e” originated from the study of compound interest (and was subsequently found to be the base of the natural logarithms); “π” originated from Geometry and Trigonometry; and “i” was “invented” to help with solving equations involving negative numbers.

 Compound Interest, Trigonometry, and Imaginary Numbers?… The question that has intrigued mathematicians and physicists since Euler first published his famous formula in 1748, is “Why in God’s name do these (apparently completely unrelated) areas of mathematics fit together so neatly in this beautiful equation?”